psalire/calottery-Daily-3-Number-Generator/README.md

 # calottery Daily 3 Number Generator

-NOTE: calottery.com no longer provides the .txt file containing historical data.
+NOTE: calottery.com no longer provides the .txt file containing historical data that this program uses.
 If you have an old copy of one, you may use ```--use-local [file]```.

 TODO: rewrite program to use JSON from REST API (explained below)